dungba88/promise4j/README.md

 ## what is promise

 A promise is...well, a promise.
 Let say you ask somebody to do something for you.
-He is currently busy, but he *promises* he will do it *some unspecified time* in the future, and he will tell you once he finishes the job, or when he cannot do it for you.
+He *might* be busy at the moment, but he *promises* he will do it *some unspecified time* in the future, and he will tell you once he finishes the job, or when he cannot do it for you.
 Put it in techincal terms:

 - The person you asks is called a *deferred object*.
 A deferred object will give you a *promise*
 - The act of fulfilling the job is called *resolve*